codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 1. A Kubernetes cluster with outgoing Internet access (with version later than 1.10).
 Each node should have 50GB disk size.
 1. A [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
-1. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate to your Codefresh account.
+1. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate your Codefresh account.

 Installation can happen from any workstation or laptop that has access (i.e. via `kubectl`) to the Kubernetes cluster that will run Codefresh builds.
 The Codefresh runner will authenticate to your Codefresh account by using the Codefresh CLI token.